LLaVA and LLaVA-1.5 Explained

 LLaVA's training encompasses two essential stages that enhance its capacity to comprehend user instructions, understand both language and visual content, and generate accurate responses:

-• Pre-training for Feature Alignment: In this initial stage, LLaVA aligns visual and language features to ensure compatibility.
+- Pre-training for Feature Alignment: LLaVA aligns visual and language features to ensure compatibility in this initial stage.

-• Fine-tuning End-to-End: The second training stage focuses on fine-tuning the entire model, end-to-end.
-While the visual encoder's weights remain unchanged, both the projection layer's pre-trained weights and the LLM's parameters become subjects of adaptation.
+- Fine-tuning End-to-End: The second training stage focuses on fine-tuning the entire model.
+While the visual encoder's weights remain unchanged, both the projection layer's pre-trained weights and the LLM's parameters become subject to adaptation.
 This fine-tuning can be tailored to different application scenarios, yielding versatile capabilities.

 LLaVA-1.5

 In LLaVA-1.5, there are two significant improvements.
-Firstly, the addition of an MLP vision-language connector enhances the system's capabilities.
-Secondly, the integration of academic task-oriented data further enhances its performance and effectiveness.
+Firstly, adding an MLP vision-language connector enhances the system's capabilities.
+Secondly, integrating academic task-oriented data further enhances its performance and effectiveness.

 MLP Vision-Language Connector